sylphlab/zen-coder/memory-bank/progress.md

 # Project Progress

 ## What Works
+- **Multi-Chat Backend Structure:**
+    - `HistoryManager` refactored to manage multiple `ChatSession` objects (including history and config) stored in `workspaceState`.
+    - `HistoryManager` includes methods for creating, deleting, updating, and retrieving chat sessions and the last active chat ID.
+    - `HistoryManager` includes basic logic for determining effective chat configuration (merging defaults and chat-specific settings) and deriving `providerId` from a standardized `chatModelId` (`providerId:modelName`).
+    - Core backend services (`AiService`, `StreamProcessor`) and handlers (`SendMessageHandler`, `ClearChatHistoryHandler`, `WebviewReadyHandler`) updated to accept and use `chatId`.
+    - New backend handlers (`SetActiveChatHandler`, `CreateChatHandler`, `DeleteChatHandler`) created and registered in `extension.ts` to manage chat sessions.
+- **Multi-Chat Frontend Structure:**
+    - `app.tsx` state updated to manage `chatSessions` array and `activeChatId`.
+    - `app.tsx` includes handlers (`handleSelectChat`, `handleCreateChat`, `handleDeleteChat`) to post messages to the new backend handlers.
+    - `ChatListPage.tsx` component created to display the list of chats.
+    - Basic routing added in `app.tsx` to navigate between the chat view (`/index.html`) and the chat list view (`/chats`).
+    - `HeaderControls.tsx` updated with a button to navigate to the chat list view.
+    - `MessagesArea.tsx` updated to display messages from the currently active chat session.
+- **Model ID Standardization (Complete):**
+    - Verified provider implementations format IDs correctly.
+    - Verified `package.json` defaults use the correct format.
+    - Refactored frontend (`useModelSelection`, `HeaderControls`, `app.tsx`) to handle standardized IDs and link UI selection to active chat config.
 +- **MCP Server Configuration:**
 +    - Defined `zencoder.mcp.servers` setting in `package.json`.
 +    - `AiService.ts` updated to dynamically load MCP servers based on settings.